coala/coala/docs/Developers/Newcomers_Guide.rst

 .. note::

-    **Don't just fix a newcomer issue!** Supervising newcomers is really a lot of work.
+    **Don't just resolve a newcomer issue!** Supervising newcomers is really a lot of work.
 We're all volunteers and we can't keep this up if you don't help us in other areas as well!

 Of course, the order of the steps above is not important, although we recommend that you start with a ``newcomer`` issue, end with a ``low`` issue,